IBM/kubernetes-networking/docs/services.md

 - **LoadBalancer**: Exposes the Service externally using a cloud provider’s load balancer.
 NodePort and ClusterIP Services, to which the external load balancer routes, are automatically created.
 - **ExternalName**: Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record.

 You can also use `Ingress` in place of `Service` to expose HTTP/HTTPS Services.
 Ingress however is technically not a ServiceType, but it acts as the entry point for your cluster and lets you consolidate routing rules into a single resource.

+A `Route` is similar to `Ingress` and was created on OpenShift before the introduction of `Ingress` in Kubernetes.
+Route has additional capabilities such as splitting traffic between multiple backends and sticky sessions.
+Route design principles heavily influenced the Ingress design.

+## Next

 Next, go to [ClusterIP](clusterip.md) to learn more about ServiceType ClusterIP.